GreyLimit/Logic-Sampler/README.md

 The three leading numbers are as follows:

 * The sample index number 0 to 2999 (at the moment)
-* The 'skipped sampes' between this sample and the previous sample (maximum 250)
+* The 'skipped sampes' between this sample and the previous sample (maximum 250) where the samples remained unchanged
-* The raw didgital value read from the input port (current port K)
+* The raw digital value read from the input port (current port K)

 At this level there is no analysis of the data.